People of Bethlehem,

 - wear a face covering over their nose and mouth (unless younger than 2), and

 - stay home if you are not feeling well or have been exposed to a COVID-19 situation or person.

-So that the sanctuary may be a safe place for all, if you are unwilling to worship with these restrictions, please continue to worship outdoors, online, or with our radio broadcast.
+So that the sanctuary may be a safe place for all, if you are unwilling to worship with these restrictions, please continue to worship online or with our radio broadcast.

 How can we protect the health of our neighbors, especially ones in higher risk categories?

 We cannot protect everyone against every risk.
 Maintaining a safe distance and wearing a mask protect others.
-We do encourage those in higher risk categories to continue worshiping through our online, Drive In and radio broadcast services.
+We do encourage those in higher risk categories to continue worshiping through our online or radio broadcast services.
 If you are safeguarding your health by worshiping with our radio broadcast, please contact us (605-225-9740) so that we can send you weekly bulletins.